WAVP

-History & current status
+History and current status

 WAVP began broadcasting October 1, 1970.
 In 1992, the owner was Andrew Banas who bought the station for $100,000 in September 1990.
 The station went silent on October 1, 2009, according to FCC records, but was resurrected in early 2010.

-WFHT until January 2015 aired a nationally syndicated talk show lineup that included Rick and Bubba, Neal Boortz, Michael Savage, Mark Levin, and Phil Hendrie Mondays through Fridays, and specialty talk shows on the weekends.
-WFHT was also an affiliate of the Tampa Bay Rays baseball team, the Tampa Bay Lightning hockey team, and NFL and NCAA football games; the former talk station also featured local talk show hosts Dale Pflug and Lester Lob.
+WFHT until January 2015 aired a nationally syndicated talk show lineup that included Neal Boortz, Michael Savage, Mark Levin, and Phil Hendrie Mondays through Fridays, and specialty talk shows on the weekends.
+WFHT was also an affiliate of the Tampa Bay Rays baseball team, the Tampa Bay Lightning hockey team, and NFL and NCAA football games; the former talk station also featured local talk shows.
 In 2015, WFHT began broadcasting Florida A&M Rattlers football games via the "Rattler Football Network".

-From 2015 to 2020, the station broadcast an Urban AC/Black Gospel format.
-This ended when the station was sold to Walco Enterprises and began simulcasting the other three Boss Hogg Radio stations owned by the company, reclaiming the WAVP call letters it had used for most of its history until the mid-2000s.
+From 2015 to 2020, the station broadcast an urban AC–urban contemporary gospel format.
+This ended when the station was sold to Walco Enterprises and began simulcasting the other three Boss Hogg Radio stations owned by the company, reclaiming the WAVP call sign it had used for most of its history until the mid-2000s.

+Its frequency was previously occupied by another radio station also had the call letters of WAVP.